al3xvndra/My_Diary_Project/README.md

 ## Technologies

 My Virtual Diary was created using JavaScript, with the help of HTML, CSS, and Handlebars – a templating language implemented in JavaScript.
 The framework used in this project was Express.
-Some of the used packages that come from npm software library include:
+Some of the used packages that come from the npm software library include:

 - bcrypt – hashing the password,
 - body-parser - parsing HTTP request body,